Oxalates And Hormonal Fluctuations: What To Expect

 A study was conducted on a 35-year-old woman experiencing symptoms of estrogen dominance, such as severe PMS and weight gain.
 Upon reducing high-oxalate foods from her diet, her symptoms improved significantly, suggesting a direct link between dietary oxalates and hormonal imbalance.

-See also Oxalates And Hormonal Health: What You Need To Know About Thyroid Hormones
+See also Oxalates And Hormonal Health: The Role Of Iron

 Research Finding: Oxalates and Menopausal Women